AI Agents on monday.com

 Agents continuously evaluate and act based on the provided instructions, meaning that they run in a continuous loop.

-If the agent performs an unexpected actions outside of your definition scope or appears to be stuck in a loop:
+If the agent performs unexpected actions outside of your definition scope or appears to be stuck in a loop:

 • Use the abort / stop button to stop the run